arsho/autolike/README.rst

 DO NOT MISUSE IT FOR DISTURBING INDIVIDUALS.

-The current version is tested on Windows(8) and Windows(10).
+The current version is tested on Windows(8), Windows(8.1) and Windows(10).
 It does not support Linux based OS.

 Installation
 ~~~~~~~~~~~~

-We recommend install ``autolike`` through pip install using Python 3.
+``autolike`` only supports Python 3.
+Install it using pip.

 .. code:: bash